Viking Mani on Rhine River Cruise

 gluhwein stand strausbourg

-Languages On and Off the Ship
+Languages On And Off The Ship

-With most ocean cruise itineraries in North America (even those that visit Mexico and the Caribbean), the dominant language is English.
-This cruise though took us through several European countries.
 For the most part, people understood enough English that we had no issues (most restaurants had someone completely fluent), but learning a bit of French or German for basic phrases is critical.
 For instance, knowing how to ask where the bathroom is or what the wifi password might be can be a huge help.
 Onboard the Viking Mani though, all staff were completely fluent in English and Viking itself caters primarily to Americans.
 As such, things felt extremely comfortable with zero language or cultural barriers.
 Viking's commitment to foreign guests was made even more clear when we docked next to an identical ship that was designed for Chinese tourists.
 Everything looked the same but all staff, signage, and even the wifi login page was all translated to make those guests feel at home.

 heildelberg view from castle walls